CEHAT-Clinic/dashboard/DATABASE.md

 - `invalidAqiErrors` - array of `InvalidAqiError` that represent errors that can indicate why a sensor does not have a valid AQI, or why the sensor is invalid.
 - `lastUpdated` - the last time the sensor doc was updated

-The 'readings' subcollection contains one document for every response recieved from PurpleAir.
+The 'readings' subcollection contains one document for every response received from PurpleAir.
 Calls are made to the PurpleAir API every 2 minutes, so there can be as many as 30 documents per hour in this collection for a particular sensor.
-This data can be downloaded as a CSV and deleted from the databse using features on the administrative page.
+This data can be downloaded as a CSV and deleted from the database using features on the administrative page.
 The fields in each document are:
 - `latitude` - latitude of a sensor
 - `longitude` - longitude of a sensor
 - `pm25` - PM2.5 reading for a sensor.
 This value is the average of the PM2.5 reading for channelA and channelB